Last updated on January 3, 2022

-HubSpot develops marketing, sales, customer service, and CRM software for businesses of all sizes.
-The marketing product includes software and tools for website development, content management, video hosting, lead generation, landing pages, email marketing, social media, SEO, advertising, and on-site engagement.
-The sales product includes tools for automation, predictive lead scoring, prospect tracking, meeting scheduling, pipeline and document management.
-The customer service product includes ticketing, knowledge base, feedback, conversational bots, live chat, canned snippets, and service level agreement applications.
-Lastly, HubSpot’s free CRM software enables you to organize, track, and nurture your relationships with leads and customers.
-All products feature robust analytics and reporting.
+HubSpot offers marketing, sales, customer service, CMS, operations, and CRM software for businesses of all sizes.
+Its marketing product includes software and tools for website development, content management, video hosting, lead generation, landing pages, email marketing, social media, SEO, advertising, and on-site engagement.
+Its sales app includes tools for automation, predictive lead scoring, prospect tracking, appointment scheduling, and pipeline and document management.
+Its other apps include a range of features worth exploring, and all products come with robust analytics and reporting.

 - Founded by Brian Halligan and Dharmesh Shah in 2006